 - The same routine or music cannot be used in more than one class by the same competitor.

-- A CD player with speakers will be provided and only this system will be used for all classes.
-The playing of each CD is to be supervised by the house technician.
+- A CD player with speakers will be provided but the preferred method for songs for the sound booth are by USB Key.
+The playing of each piece will be supervised by the house technician.

-- Competitors MUST provide their own music on CD, one musical selection per CD.
-Only good quality CDs to be used.
-A backup CD is recommended.
+- Competitors MUST provide their own music on USB key or CD, only one musical selection per CD is permitted.
+It is always recommended that you bring a back-up.